fedesardo/bigdata-docker-stack/README.md

 ```

 This command will download all the required images and then a container for any described service will be created.

 You must be aware of this will consume a lot of RAM of your computer so if you have 8gb or less creating the full stack is not recommended.

-In order to created containers for the services that you need you can run depending on your needs:
+In order to created containers depending on your needs you can run:

 ```bash
  docker-compose up -d namenode